Top Lawyer...Top Scam!

 The following is a platform not based on buying your way in but rather friending your way in.

 SuperLawyers.
 All attorneys in a geographic area (such as Iowa) are eligible to submit a ballot listing ten in-firm attorneys who are “SuperLawyers,” ten out-of-firm attorneys who are “SuperLawyers,” and ten young “Rising Stars.”
 If you’re a shameless campaigner, it’s not too difficult to have friends vouch for you.

 Finally, there is AVVO.
 This isn’t so much a scam as it is a platform for the owners to make money from the suppliers.
 Avvo is the Zillow of the legal world!

 Clients can leave reviews for attorneys on Avvo for free.
 I admit, I have several reviews and I do appreciate them.
 Avvo then “rates” each attorney.
 The problem is, the rating has nothing to do with the reviews.
 At least not from the client reviews.
 Avvo ratings have everything to do with endorsements from other attorneys (along with some leverage for things such as Bar leadership positions, publications on known websites or print media, and speaking engagements).
 The problem with Avvo is that although their rating system is semi-legit, when the public wants to connect with the lawyer they just researched, guess what?
-Yep, the lawyer can only be contacted if they have paid their monthly dues ranging from $49 - $100 per month.
+Yep, the lawyer can only be contacted if they have paid their monthly dues ranging from $49 - $100.
 In reality, a majority of these people only want free advice.
 I do have to admit, I have received awards from Avvo based on my reviews and I proudly display them on my website.
 At least I didn’t have to pay for them.